Walmart shooter 'inspired by Chch mosque attacks': reports

-The alleged gunman in the Walmart Texas shooting this morning may have been inspired by the Christchurch mosque massacres, according to reports.
+The FBI is investigating claims that the alleged gunman in today's Walmart Texas shooting may have been inspired by the Christchurch mosque massacres, according to reports.

 Local media say 18 people were killed and at least 24 people injured after the shooting at the border town of El Paso.